 The mansion’s design is attributed to architect Edward Townsend Mix, the same architect that designed Old Main.
 The original form of the building almost identically mirrors the architect’s own home in Milwaukee formerly located on Waverly Place; which has since been demolished.

 The 12-room home still has original window panes, stained and leaded glass windows.
 The interior of the Governor’s Mansion boasts a variety of outstanding and ornate details, including a walnut newel post on the main stairway.
-Additionally, marble surrounds hearth fireplaces in the living room, dining room, and study.
-Much of the original hardware is also intact, including the remaining porcelain knobs.
+Additionally, marble surrounds hearth fireplaces in the living room, dining room and study.
+Much of the original hardware is also intact, including the porcelain doorknobs.

 Until recently, the Governor’s Mansion served as the Medical Center Director’s Quarters.
 It is currently vacant and in need of rehabilitation and reuse.